-What is comprehensive manuscript editing?
+What is comprehensive manuscript editing from a memoir editor?

 Many book editors and editing services break editing into a menu of options from which you must choose and pay individually.
-As a developmental book editor, my job is to help you bring your manuscript up to the highest professional and marketable standard that we can achieve.
+As a memoir editor, my job is to help you bring your manuscript up to the highest professional and marketable standard that we can achieve.
 Dividing editing into pieces and making you choose which you will receive does not serve that end.
-My approach is to provide, for one price, comprehensive manuscript editing, which includes all of the following kinds of work:
+My approach is to provide, for one price, comprehensive manuscript editing, which includes all of the following kinds of developmental work:

 • Developmental Editing—locates deeper story problems and helps you develop the writing to fix them.
 Story arc/structure problems, and character development are common examples.
 Theme, tone and voice issues often need attention.

-Line Editing—ferrets out craft problems, like inconsistencies in tone, clichés, deficient descriptions, too much telling instead of showing, passive verb choices, dialogue that doesn’t work, imagery that scuttles the atmosphere of your project, and many more elements that go into making a manuscript ready for publishers.
+• Line Editing—ferrets out craft problems, like inconsistencies in tone, clichés, deficient descriptions, too much telling instead of showing, passive verb choices, dialogue that doesn’t work, imagery that scuttles the atmosphere of your project, and many more elements that go into making a manuscript ready for publishers.

-Copy editing—aligns your manuscript with the style publishers use.
+• Copy editing—aligns your manuscript with the style publishers use.
 I employ The Chicago Manual of Style and Merriam Webster, as do most book publishers.
 I know the rules and make sure your manuscript follows them.

-Proofreading—perfects pages that are ready to go to the printer.
+• Proofreading—perfects pages that are ready to go to the printer.
 Most writers are not at this stage, but you may be if you are self-publishing.
 It’s about punctuation, paragraph indents, word spacing, italics, typefaces, and the like.

 Depending on where you are in the development of your manuscript, each of the above forms of editing will come into play to greater and lesser degrees.